 The firm expects that this sale will further strengthen its cash balance and investment capacity.
 The company already received a 10 per cent deposit of the purchase price and the transaction is expected to be completed within January 2022.

-In related news, Standard Drilling, as a shareholder in rig owner Noble Corporation, said it would vote against the proposed merger between Noble and Maersk Drilling, believing this would not be the merger of equals despite “appealing optics.”
+In related news, Standard Drilling, as a shareholder in rig owner Noble Corporation, said it would vote against the proposed merger between Noble and Maersk Drilling, believing it would not be a merger of equals despite “appealing optics.”